patero22/GNN-Reaserch_project/README.md

 4. Write a report summarizing findings.

 ## Future Work
+1. Expand the project with more GNN models.
-Expand the project with more GNN models, data formats, and further optimization.
+2. Expand the project with more data formats.
+3. Expand the project with optimization.